Generalizations of Agol's inequality and nonexistence of tight laminations: Specialization to 3-manifolds

 \section{Specialization to 3-manifolds}

 {\bf Guts of essential laminations.} We start with recalling the guts-terminology.
-Let $M$ be a compact 3-manifold with boundary and $\F$ an essential lamination transverse or tangential to the boundary. $N=\ol$ is a, possibly noncompact, irreducible 3-manifold with boundary $\partial N$.
+Let $M$ be a compact 3-manifold with (possibly empty) boundary consisting of incompressible tori, and $\F$ an essential lamination transverse or tangential to the boundary. $N=\ol$ is a, possibly noncompact, irreducible 3-manifold with incompressible, aspherical boundary $\partial N$.
 We denote $\partial_0N=\partial N\cap\partial M$ and $\partial_1N=\overline{\partial N - \partial_0N}$.
 (Thus $\partial_1N$ is the union of boundary leaves of the lamination.)
 By the proof of \cite{gk}, Lemma 1.3., the noncompact ends of $N$ are essential $I$-bundles over noncompact subsurfaces of $\partial_1N$.
 After cutting off each of these ends along an essential, properly fibered annulus, one obtains a compact 3-manifold to which one can apply the JSJ-decomposition of \cite{js}, \cite{joh}.
 Hence we have a decomposition of $N$ into the characteristic submanifold $Char\left(N\right)$ (which consists of $I$-bundles and Seifert fibered solid tori, where the fibrations have to respect boundary patterns as defined in \cite{joh}, p.83) and the guts of $N$, $Guts\left(N\right)$.
-The $I$-fibered ends of $N$ will be added to the characteristic submanifold, which thus may become noncompact.
+The $I$-fibered ends of $N$ will be added to the characteristic submanifold, which thus may become noncompact, while $Guts\left(N\right)$ is compact.
 (We mention that there are different notions of guts in the literature.
 Our notion is compatible with \cite{ag}, \cite{ag2}, but differs from the definition in \cite{gk} or \cite{cd} by taking the Seifert fibered solid tori into the characteristic submanifold and not into the guts.
 Thus, solid torus guts in the paper of Calegari-Dunfield is the same as empty guts in our setting.)
+If $\partial_0N\cap \partial Q\not=\emptyset$ consists of annuli $A_1,\ldots,A_k$, then, to be consistent with the setting of Theorem 1, we add components $A_i\times\left[0,1\right]$ to $Char\left(N\right)$ (without changing the homeomorphism type of $N$), which implies $\partial_0N\cap\partial Q=\emptyset$.